School of Medicine

 All pre-clinical courses are graded Pass/Fail or Condition.
 Condition grades are converted to C/P or F.

 Following Hurricane Katrina, preclinical courses were graded on a Pass (P)/Fail (F) basis only.
-This policy was in effect for the 2005 – 2006 and 2006 – 2007 academic years.
-This policy was approved by the Executive Faculty in 6/06 and renewed 6/07 with annual review thereafter.
+This policy was in effect beginning in the 2005 – 2006 academic year.

 Grades for Clinical Rotations (T3 and T4 Years)